department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/military-information/discovery-and-research/2023-military-info-discovery/research-plan.md

 Research participants will be Veterans recruited by Perigean.

 ### Recruitment criteria
-We'd like to recruit 14 Veterans for a total of 8 completed sessions.
+We'd like to recruit 12 Veterans for a total of 8 completed sessions.

 **Primary criteria (must-haves)**
-- Veteran (14)
+- Veteran (12)
-- Aged 50+ (7)
+- Aged 50+ (6)
-- Race is black, hispanic, bi-racial, asian and/or native (minimum of 7)
+- Race is black, hispanic, bi-racial, asian and/or native (minimum of 6)
-- Gender is not male (minimum of 7)
+- Gender is not male (minimum of 6)
+- Must be able/willing to share their screen for the last part of the interview (all 12)

 **Screener question to target criteria not captured in the recruitment sign-up survey**

 Questions: Which of the following have you _yourself_ completed in the past year (between January 2022 and January 2023)?
 Answers (users can multi-select):
-- Formally requested a correction to your military records (at least 3/14 must choose this answer)
+- Formally requested a correction to your military records (at least 2/12 participants must choose this answer)
-- Requested service records to replace a missing military record (e.g. DD214) (at least 3/14 must choose this answer)
+- Requested service records to replace a missing military record (e.g. DD214) (at least 2/12 participants must choose this answer)
-- Applied for VA benefits (including health care, a VA home loan, disability compensation, and others) (at least 3/14 must choose this answer)
+- Applied for VA benefits (including health care, a VA home loan, disability compensation, and others) (at least 2/12 participants must choose this answer)
-- Applied for an upgrade of your discharge status (at least 3/14 must choose this answer)
+- Applied for an upgrade of your discharge status (at least 2/12 participants must choose this answer)
 - None of the above (0-2 participants may choose this answer)

 ## Timeline

 ### Prepare
-Research plan and conversation guide will be completed by Friday, January 27.
+Research plan and conversation guide will be completed by Wednesday, February 1.
-* Pilot participant email:
+* Pilot participant email: jmills@kindsys.us
-* Date and time of pilot session:
+* Date and time of pilot session: Thursday, February 2 at 1 pm eastern time.

 ### Research sessions
-* Planned dates of research: February 2-8
+* Planned dates of research: February 7-16

 ### Length of sessions
 * Session length: 45 mins